pujasaha2020/proteomics/datasets/sleepdebt/README.md

 - `model.py`: this scripts includes the solution to differential equations.
 - `sleepdebt_calculation.py`: this is the main script to run the model and get the sleepdebt.

-TODO: there are many functions which are common in both folders.
+**TODO**: there are many functions which are common in both folders.
 Those will be eventually be moved to a common place.

+For question, comments and bug please contact Puja Saha @ puja2023@stanford.edu .